Dartvauder/NeuroSandboxWebUI/README.md

 2) Set up the model according to the parameters you need
 3) Enter your prompt
 4) Click the `Submit` button to get the audio
+#### Optional: You can enable multiband diffusion to improve the generated audio

 ### Additional Information: